-The travel distances given in Table 2 are based on those recommended in Approved Document B of the Building Regulations24 and are intended to complement the other fire safety recommendations in Approved Document B. Your current escape route travel distances may be different from these since they may be based on recommendations made in alternative guidance.
+The travel distances given in Table 3 are based on those recommended in Approved Document B of the Building Regulations24 and are intended to complement the other fire safety recommendations in Approved Document B. Your current escape route travel distances may be different from these since they may be based on recommendations made in alternative guidance.

-Where your route leads to more than one final exit, but only allows initial travel in a single direction (e.g. from a room or dead end, see Figures 28 and 29), then this initial travel distance should be limited to that for a 'single escape route' in Table 2.
+Where your route leads to more than one final exit, but only allows initial travel in a single direction (e.g from a room or dead end, see also Figures 27 and 28), then this initial travel distance should be limited to that for a 'single escape route' in Table 3.
 However, your total travel distance should not exceed that for 'more than one escape route'.